precimed/gsa-mixer/README.md

 The commands above are customized to run the analysis faster.
 For real-data analysis the commands will need to be adjusted.
-The [scripts/GSA_MIXER.job](scripts/GSA_MIXER.job) is a good starting point for real-world example of the GSA-MiXeR application.
-Note how ``scripts/GSA_MIXER.job`` implements the following changes:
+The [scripts/GSA_MIXER.job](scripts/GSA_MIXER.job) is a good starting point for real-world example of the GSA-MiXeR application; note how this script implements the following changes, as compared to the above commands from the getting started example:
 * remove ``--exclude-ranges chr21:20-21MB chr22:19100-19900KB``; by default ``--exclude-ranges`` will exclude MHC region
 * remove ``--chr2use 21-22``; by default ``--chr2use`` applies to all chromosomes
 * remove ``--adam-epoch 3 3 --adam-step 0.064 0.032``, as this stops Adam fit procedure too early